Let’s talk about it.

 After a few weeks of dark thoughts, fears, hope, appointments with medical people, waiting, diagnostics, waiting, more diagnostics, more waiting, I finally got relief from the anxiety.
 A bit sore, but the news was good for me.

-For the first couple of months, I didn’t tell anyone.
-I tried, but every time I attempted it, something else came out of my mouth.
+For the first couple of months, I didn’t tell anyone, except to pray.
+It’s easy to tell God.
+I tried to tell family and friends, but every time I attempted it, something else came out of my mouth.
 Sometimes that something else was weird and not relevant to the context of the moment.
 Can you spell “embarrassing?!!”
 Add sleep deprivation to that, stir, steam with fear, and the result is a bowl of mental confusion resulting in a babbling idiot of sorts.

 (Note to family and friends – see below.*)